assaydepot/trialinsights_api_v1/README.md

 }
 ```

-### POST /fetch

-### POST /trials
-Returns an object containing an array for the initial page of trial documents meeting search criteria and some meta information to allow the client app to request subsequent pages.

-containing an array for the initial page of trial documents meeting search criteria and some meta information to allow the client app to request subsequent pages.

-#### Request Body
-The required property is an array of objects whose property name is `values`.
-Each entry in the array is an object with two properties: `name` and `value`.

-A `name` is a string value corresponding to a valid __primary search__ or __secondary search__ name shown in the table below.

 ###### When to use "other_terms" as a Primary Search term
 Specifying `name: "other_terms"` causes the search engine to include additional text fields found in trial documents in its effort to find trials.
-Additional fields include the `title` and `description` whereas limiting the name to `drug` for example will restrict the search to only the `intervention`, `other_names`, and `keyword` areas of the trial documents. __For maximum recall, use `other_terms`.
+Additional fields include the `title` and `description` whereas limiting the name to `drug` for example will restrict the search to only the `intervention`, `other_names`, and `keyword` areas of the trial documents.

+__For maximum recall, use `other_terms`.
 For more specific recall, use the appropriate primary search `name` specifier such as `diseases` when searching disease or `drug` when searching using drug names.__

-If more than 1 Primary Search term is provided within the `values` array object, then __ALL__ of the name/value terms have to be met for the document to be selected.
+If more than 1 Primary Search term is provided within the `values` array object, matches result when __all__ terms are found in the trial document.
+All of the name/value terms have to be met for the document to be selected.

 For __primary search__ terms, any string in the associated field of the trial document containing the supplied string will trigger a match, including a string describing a JavaScript regular expression.
-For __secondary search__ terms, only strings listed in Valid Values in the table below will trigger matches.
+For __secondary search__ terms, only strings listed in [Valid Values](#valid-values) in the table below will trigger matches.

+###### Valid Values
 | name  | Valid Values |
 | ------------- | ------------- |
 | phase  | Phase 1, Phase 2, Phase 3, Phase 4, Phase 1/Phase 2, Phase 2/Phase 3, Early Phase 1, N/A  |